tessia-project/tessia-baselib/doc/developers/coding_guidelines.md

 - **Rationale:** avoid code duplication.
 - It's very common to use the same patches/mocks in different testcase methods in the same unit test which leads to duplicated code.
 Try to group the patching/mocking in the setUp method and when necessary set the specific mock behavior in the testcase method.
-- When doing patching in the setUp do not forget to stop the patching after the testcase method finishes by either calling addCleanup and providing the patcher.stop or calling patcher.stop in tearDown method.
+- When doing patching in the setUp do not forget to stop the patching after the testcase method finishes by calling addCleanup and providing the patcher.stop method.

 ### Noncompliant example